bafarris/poli179/README.md

 - Brenna Farris
 - Eden Stewart

-## Research Question
+## Introduction

 Is using a Bi-LSTM model more accurate for analyzing sentiment contained in political speeches than sentiment dictionaries based on word embeddings?

+## Related Work

 ## Data

 The data is examined in the article, “The Automatic Analysis of Emotion in Political Speech Based on Transcripts” by Cochrane et al. The main corpus dataset will be extracted from the Dropbox link in the references section.
 Other datasets (including coders’ sentiment scores) will be in this GitHub Repository “data” folder

+### Data 1
 The main corpus dataset has 77,730,436 tokens from speeches in the Canadian House of Commons.
 The speeches are from the 39th Parliament on January 29, 2006, to the 42nd Parliament on April 19, 2018.

 The availability of structured machine-readable Hansard from the 39th Parliament facilitated data collection.
 It was provided by the Canadian House of Commons.

-A dataset containing coder demographic information is 5.19 MB and 5,279 rows by 138 columns.
-A dataset containing the coder’s sentiment scores is 132 KB with 1,020 rows by 39 columns.
 The dataset of the speech corpus is 1.29 GB and has 350,675 rows and 47 columns.

+### Data 2
+The second dataset contains the coder’s sentiment scores and is 132 KB with 1,020 rows by 39 columns.

 The observations will be the sentiment scores.
 We hope to compare the accuracy of the sentiment scores that our model generated to the accuracy scores from the coders from the study.

-## Methods
+## Methodology

+### Method 1
 We will use the Bidirectional Long Short-Term Memory (Bi-LSTM) model due to its solid performance record with text data from taking the context of text forward and backward at the same time.

+### Method 2
+Sentence transformers

-## Results
+## Results and Findings

-## Discussion
+## Discussion and Conclusion

 ## References
 - “Bidirectional LSTM in NLP.”
 GeeksforGeeks, 8 June 2023, https://www.geeksforgeeks.org/bidirectional-lstm-in-nlp/.